runlyio/core-dotnet/README.md

 ## Is this project sustainable?

 [Sustainability in OSS is a problem](https://twitter.com/UdiDahan/status/1282925432166285312).
-We are trying to work on this project full-time and in order to do that, we have to feed our families.
+We are working on this project full-time and in order to keep doing that, we have to feed our families.
 We think providing value via a paid service is the best way to do that while still solving problems for people with the core OSS offering.

 We are fiercely independent and not going anywhere.
 [Read more about our philosophy](https://www.runly.io/about/).

-Our mission is to create great developer experiences making it trivial to build and scale jobs while providing a great user experience in your app.
+Our mission is to create great developer experiences by making it trivial to build and scale jobs in order to provide a great user experience in your app.
 We have plenty of ideas on how to do this but we need your support to continue working on this project.

 You can support us by building a Runly job and letting us know what you think ([tweet @ us](https://twitter.com/runlyio) or [open an issue](https://github.com/runlyio/core-dotnet/issues/new)).
 If you find value in building Runly jobs, you can [give the Runly Platform a try](https://www.runly.io/platform).